chimera-linux/cports/README.md

 The bootstrapping process has three stages.
 First is stage 0, which is built on the host system (without any isolation).
-Your host system is used to build a minimal set of packages required to assemble the `masterdir`.
+Your host system is used to build a minimal set of packages required to assemble the build root.

-Once the first stage completes, you should have a `masterdir-stage0` (assembled container) as well as `hostdir/binpkgs-stage0` (built package repository).
+Once the first stage completes, you should have a `bldroot-stage0` (assembled container) as well as `hostdir/binpkgs-stage0` (built package repository).

-This `masterdir` is enough to build software, but you are not supposed to use it directly since it is largely influenced by the host software and configuration.
+This build root is enough to build software, but you are not supposed to use it directly since it is largely influenced by the host software and configuration.

 If the building fails at any stage, you can just restart it and it will continue